Wood County, Ohio: Libraries

 A small portion of the county located in the Fostoria city limits is served by the Kaubisch Memorial Public Library, located in the Seneca County portion of the city.

 All Wood County and Fostoria library locations participate in Woodlink, a joint catalog system.

+Transportation

+The Wood County Airport is located 1 nmi northeast of Bowling Green's central business district.